ncatlab/nlab-content/pages/8/3/9/9/19938/content.md

 ## Idea

 _Dialgebras_ subsume the notion of [[algebras for an endofunctor]] and [[coalgebras for an endofunctor]].
-They were originally introduced by Lambek as "subequalizers".
+Universal dialgebras were originally introduced by Lambek as "subequalizers".

 ## Definition